 - Don’t flaunt your sexuality.

-- If you’re travelling with your partner, you should expect to be put into a twin room (ie one with two single beds in it) rather than a double room (ie with one big bed for two people) – no matter what you actually requested.
+- If you’re travelling with your partner, expect to be put into a twin room (ie one with two single beds in it) rather than a double room (ie with one big bed for two people).
+This will happen, no matter what type of room you actually requested.

 - Be careful who you talk to about your sexuality and whom you discuss sexual politics with.

 Follow these rules, and you’ll receive exactly the same same warm and friendly welcome as any other visitor to Tanzania.